 I was determined to go back and climb Cotopaxi.
-My name is Michael Rogers and I failed to reach the summit on my first attempt and knew I could do it but realized I needed more day’s acclimatization, better gear, better guides and itinerary to be successful.
+My name is Michael and I failed to reach the summit of Cotopaxi on my first attempt and knew I could do it but realized I needed more day’s acclimatization, better gear, better guides and itinerary to be successful.
 I climbed Kilimanjaro with Ian Taylor Trekking in 2017 and the itinerary, service and guides were world class.
+Check out the upcoming trips.

 Kilimanjaro’s Number 1 Guide